How often should our equipment be PAT Tested?

 - Long leads such as an extension reel or Vacuum cleaner lead, will be inspected throughout its length as “heat spots” can occur from not fully extending the cable in use.

-- No indiscriminate use of extention leads which can result in overload / fire hazards / trip hazards.
+- No indiscriminate use of extension leads which can result in overload / fire hazards / trip hazards.

 - Check for hazard from water through spillage or leak.